 Yes, I know it was a book first.
 I also read sometimes.

-Disclosure: Please note that the post below contains affiliate links, including links through the Amazon Services LLC Associates Program.
-As an Amazon Associate, I earn from qualifying purchases.
-At no additional cost to you, I earn a commission if you make a purchase.
-I won’t recommend something I have not used/would not use myself, and any income earned supports the upkeep of this site.
+Disclosure: Travel on the Reg uses affiliate links to keep things running around here.
+At no additional cost to you, I earn a lil’ commission if you make a purchase.
+Any income earned supports the upkeep of this site.
+I appreciate you!

 Where is Natural Falls State Park?